108charlotte/personal-website-v2/README.md

 # personal-website-v2
-A google sheets-inspired personal website!
+A google sheets/excel -inspired personal website built with Astro

 ## tabs
 - about: a general, high-level overview of my interests and skills